Balancing performance against growth: 60% of banks plan to invest in new technologies as market challenges persist

 - Partnerships with technology disruptors crucial to success

-While only 11% of banking executives globally expect their financial performance to improve significantly over the next 12 months, the majority of banks (60%) are planning to invest in new customer-facing technologies to help spur growth according to the EY Global Banking Outlook 2017.
+While only 11% of banking executives expect their financial performance to improve significantly over the next 12 months, the majority of banks (60%) are investing in new customer facing technologies according to the EY Global Banking Outlook 2017.

-The survey of senior executives at almost 300 banks across Europe, the Americas, Africa and Asia-Pacific also identified two key growth focus areas for the global sector: recruiting and retaining talent (63%) and investing in new customer-facing technology (60%).
-These areas remain equally important for Australian banks, with two-thirds (67%) of local executives listing them as their organisation’s top growth priorities.
+The survey of senior executives at almost 300 banks across Europe, the Americas, Africa and Asia-Pacific identified two priorities for growth in the sector: recruiting and retaining talent and investing in new customer-facing technology.

-“Banks need to do less – streamlining operating models and partnering with fintech, blockchain firms and other industry disruptors to deliver better services.
-They need to be relentless in driving out costs and managing risks.
-The key to success will be building a better ecosystem, not a bigger bank.”
+The report encourages banks to do less, streamlining operating models and partnering with Fintech, blockchain firms and other industry disruptors to deliver better services, and to be relentless in driving out costs and managing risks that help protect the organization.

 - Reshape – The banking industry will coalesce around four primary business models: local boutiques, global boutiques, regional champions and universal super banks.
-Banks must determine their preferred model and then restructure operations accordingly.
+Banks must pick one and then restructure operations accordingly.

 - Control – Banks need to strengthen their three lines of defense risk management approach by improving efficiency, strengthening focus on vendor management and creating simpler supply chains.

-- Protect – Banks need to minimise internal and external threats by putting legacy issues in the past and demonstrating they have systems in place to prevent money laundering and financial crime.
-They will also need to prepare for cyber attacks and future outages and embed cybersecurity within their digital and fintech agendas.
+- Protect – Banks need to minimize internal and external threats by putting legacy issues in the past and demonstrating they have systems in place to prevent money laundering and financial crime.
+They also need to prepare for cyber attacks and future outages.

-- Optimise – Despite cost-cutting initiatives, the operating cost-to-asset ratio for banks has barely moved in the past five years.
+- Optimize – The operating cost-to-asset ratio for banks has barely moved in the past five years.
 Banks need to shift to a forward-looking effort to embrace technology and drive “next-generation efficiency” in expense management to make progress.

-- Grow – Banks need to invest in staff and customer-facing technology to support innovation in order to defend market share and ensure they remain competitive as customers become more willing to use financial products offered by non-traditional partners.
+- Grow – Banks need to invest in staff and technology to support innovation to defend market share and work to ensure that they remain competitive as customers become more willing to use financial products offered by non-traditional partners.